-There are about four very practical things that we feel it’s a must to know or at least get knowledge about before you embark on your next once in a life time African safari experience if you are planning to visit Tanzania.
+There are about four very practical things that we feel it’s a must to know or at least get knowledge about before you embark on your next once in a lifetime African safari experience if you are planning to visit Tanzania.
 If you put them into use, we believe it will really help you to have a great, memorable Tanzania safari tour.
-Below are some of the most important points that we at Safari Supremacy give to our esteemed customers but they do apply to everyone who is planning to take great safari in Tanzania.
+Below are some of the most important points that we at Safari Desire give to our esteemed customers but they do apply to everyone who is planning to take great safari in Tanzania.
 Enjoy your trip to Tanzania!

 1. Visit Tanzania, Health and Vaccinations